 The River Taff

 The Taff Valley has always been a key trade route confirming Cardiff as the largest exporting port in the world in the early 20th century.
-These days the River Taf is a haven for wildlife, reflecting how much cleaner it is today than a generation ago.
+These days the River Taff is a haven for wildlife, reflecting how much cleaner it is today than a generation ago.
 Look out for kingfishers, grey heron feeding on the banks of the river and leaping salmon at Blackweir.

 Cardiff - Capital of Wales

 If you’re after the full urban experience of Wales’ capital and want to sample some of the cultural delights it has to offer, visit the Wales Millennium Centre.
-And of course no visit to Cardiff would be complete without a trip to the Principality Stadium, Wales' national stadium and home to the national rugby union team.
+And of course, no visit to Cardiff would be complete without a trip to Principality Stadium, Wales' national stadium and home to the national rugby union team.
 Take a tour or time your trip for a match.
 Visit Llandaff Cathedral, which stands on one of the oldest Christian sites in Britain.

 Cardiff Castle is one of Wales’ leading heritage attractions.
-Located at the heart of the capital, within beautiful parklands, the castle’s walls and fairytale towers conceal 2,000 years of history.
+Located at the heart of the capital within beautiful parklands, the castle’s walls and fairytale towers conceal 2,000 years of history.
 The castle stands next to the remains of a Roman fort.
-The castle passed through the hands of many noble families until in 1766, it passed by marriage to the Bute family.
+The castle passed through the hands of many noble families until, in 1766, it passed by marriage to the Bute family.